 General Information About Cyprus

 Cyprus has hot, dry summers from June to September and wet, mild winters from November to March.
-During Spring, the temperature ranges between 21° during the day and 10° at night.
+The shortest seasons in Cyprus are spring and autumn.
+October to November is a very good period to visit Cyprus since the tourist season is going to the end and the weather is pleasant.
+In November, average temperatures are around 20°C during the day and 11°C at night.
 Therefore, visitors should pack light and layered clothing.
-April and March are the best time to visit before the high season begins and the holiday crowds arrive.
-The days are sunny with temperatures around 16° and about 8 hours of sunshine.
-Rainfall is rare.
-With the sea temperature at approximately 18° swimming in the Mediterranean is also possible.
+With the sea temperature at approximately 22° swimming in the Mediterranean is also possible.
+Rainfall is not much.
 For the weather report before your arrival, visit the local forecast for Limassol.

 Cyprus is in the Eastern European Time Zone (EET).
 Standard Time is 2 hours ahead of Greenwich Mean Time (UTC+2).
-Please be aware that daylight saving time starts on Sunday, 29 March 2020.
-At 3:00 the clocks will be turned forward 1 hour to 4:00.
+Please be aware that daylight saving time ends on Sunday, 25th of October 2020.
+At 4:00 the clocks will be turned backward 1 hour to 3:00.

 Cyprus is the third largest island in the Mediterranean, after Sicily and Sardinia, with an area of 9.251 sq. kms (3.572 sq. miles).